Helensburgh railway station: History

 In order to provide a duplicated railway as far as Wollongong it was necessary to plan an entirely new section of the line that started at South Waterfall and ended at Lilyvale.
 Work commenced in 1914 to eliminate the original single line route south of Waterfall with its steep grades and poorly ventilated tunnels.
 Deviations requiring massive earthworks were built for a less severely graded double track, and this project was known as the "Helensburgh Deviation".
 Completion of the project was accomplished in 1920 when the worst of the tunnels (the Otford tunnel) was bypassed.

 This project resulted in the construction of the present Helensburgh Railway Station, on a different site from the original Helensburgh Railway Station, which opened in 1915.
 The original Helensburgh and Metropolitan Tunnels, as well as remnants of the former Helensburgh Station platform remain southwest of the present station.
 The land is now no longer in RailCorp ownership and has been vested to the NSW Department of Lands.

 Helensburgh Railway Station has an island platform with a standard brick single storey building being one of the longest of its type, the signal box section now being used as a waiting room.
 To the east is a brick and steel overbridge that originally connected the platform by way of a steel and pre-cast concrete footbridge and stairs.

 Helensburgh became the temporary terminus of the electrified line when it opened from Waterfall on 6 May 1984.
 Electrification was extended through to Port Kembla in January 1986.

 In 2007, at the western end of the platform, a reinforced concrete footbridge was built over the "down" line with stairs and lifts connecting between the platform and the car park on the southern side of the station.
 The staircase to the Wilsons Creek Road overpass was removed at this time.

-Platforms & services
+Platforms and services

 Helensburgh has one island platform with two faces and is serviced by NSW TrainLink South Coast line services travelling between Sydney Central, Bondi Junction and Kiama.
 It is also the terminating point for one weekday afternoon Sydney Trains service that is extended from Waterfall primarily to convey school students.

 Transport links

-Premier Charters operates one route to and from Helensburgh station:
+Premier Charters operates one route via Helensburgh station, under contract to Transport for NSW: